duyanpeng/vue-quick-loadmore/README.md

 [![Build Status](https://travis-ci.com/duyanpeng/vue-quick-loadmore.svg?branch=master)](https://travis-ci.org/duyanpeng/vue-quick-loadmore)
 ![Read the Docs](https://img.shields.io/readthedocs/pip.svg)

-A pull-down refresh and pull-up infinite scroll component for Vue.js.
+A pull-down refresh and pull-up infinite scroll component for Vue.js,support to replace loading images, save and settings scrolling distance and so on

 [zh-CN中文文档](https://github.com/duyanpeng/vue-quick-loadmore/blob/master/README.zh-CN.md)

-default style：can change loading picture
+The default style is as follows, you can change the loading picture or text according to the status.

 ![xiaoguozhanshi](./static/loadmoregif.gif)